MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/app-screenshots-and-images.md

 - Don't include images of insensitive gestures, nudity, gambling, currency, drugs, tobacco, or alcohol.
 - Don't use weapons pointing at the viewer or excessive violence and gore.

-The **1920 x 1080 pixel image (16:9)** is used in various promotional layouts in the Store on all Windows 10 device types.
+The **1920 x 1080 pixel image (16:9)** is used in various layouts in the Store on all Windows 10 device types.
 We recommend providing this image regardless of which OS versions or device types your app targets.
+This image is also required for proper display if your listing includes video [trailers](#trailers).

 The **2400 x 1200 image size (2:1)** may also be used in some promotional layouts.

 When designing your image, keep in mind that in some layouts, we'll apply a gradient over the bottom third so that we can legibly display marketing text over the image.
 Because of this, make sure you avoid placing text and key visual elements in the bottom third.
 Additionally, we may crop your image, so place your app's branding and the most important details in the center.